Here's everything we know so far about Amazon Prime Day 2021 | CNN Underscored

 Amazon Prime Day typically happens over the summer, though last year’s event was delayed until October due to the pandemic.
-If you’re wondering what that means for the retailer’s biggest sale event this year, the wait is over: Amazon just announced that Prime Day will be held this year on Monday, June 21 and Tuesday, June 22.
+If you’re wondering what that means for the retailer’s biggest sale event this year, the wait is over: Amazon announced that Prime Day will be held this year on Monday, June 21 and Tuesday, June 22 — that’s just a week away.
 Of course, it’s never too early to start preparing — and writing up your wish list for the big sale.

 What is Prime Day?